What Quick Team Building Activities Actually Work in 5-15 Minutes?

 | Meeting is tense or high-stakes | Skip the social opener.
 Use 'What do you need from this meeting?' | Not every meeting needs a fun opener — some need a focused one | As needed |

-| End of a long day or week | Lighthearted closer ('best meal this week' or 'weekend plans in 3 words') | Ends on a human note; transitions from work-brain to life-brain | Friday |
+| End of a long day or week | Lighthearted closer ('best meal this week' or 'Hot Take' question) | Ends on a human note; transitions people out of work-brain | Friday |

 Copy, Paste, Launch